uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 ### Mean Plots
-In an attempt to visually distinguish between the three different classes of data, the mean all scans from each class are plotted in Figure 4.
+<div style="text-align: justify">In an attempt to visually distinguish between the three different classes of data, the mean all scans from each class are plotted in Figure 4.
 The figure shows that the three means look almost identical to each other, so there is no distinctive feature in the time domain signal that can help assign new signals to any of the three classes.
-Thus, deeper levels of data analysis are required to identify any distinctive features that can help classify new data.
+Thus, deeper levels of data analysis are required to identify any distinctive features that can help classify new data.</div>

 Figure 4